20 Warning Signs You Need to Exercise More, Say Doctors

 You know eating nutritious foods and regularly exercising are healthy habits to implement—but it's never been harder to do that than during self-isolation thanks to the coronavirus.
 Moving your body is the best way to keep your mind healthy, your body lean, and your systems firing on all cylinders.
 It's also the best way to keep the virus at bay.

 So, how do you know when the walk from the couch to the fridge isn't cutting it for daily exercise?
-Take a look at these warning signs—inspired by the American Heart Association's Move More Month—and if any strike a chord with you, it's time to make exercise a daily priority.
+Take a look at these warning signs and if any strike a chord with you, it's time to make exercise a daily priority.
+Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 You Get Bad Sleep